IvanTsuzuki/test-armada-allure-report/README.md

-# nightwatch-allure-adapter
+# test-armada-allure-report
 This is allure reporter adapter for test armada tests,which generates xml reports that are consumed by allure during generation.

-## Using Reporter In Nightwatch
+## Using Reporter In test armada
 In global js file add reporter like this

 ```javascript